kikugo/cli-tower-defense/readme.md

 ## Technical Details

-- Written in Go using the tcell library for terminal UI
+- Written entirely in Go with minimal dependencies
 - Uses goroutines for non-blocking API calls
 - Communicates with OpenAI and Google APIs for AI decisions
 - Game state updates at configurable intervals